dotnet/aspnetcore/CONTRIBUTING.md

 **Feedback**

 Your pull request will now go through extensive checks by the subject matter experts on our team.
 Please be patient; we have hundreds of pull requests across all of our repositories.
 Update your pull request according to feedback until it is approved by one of the ASP.NET team members.
-After that, one of our team members will add the pull request to **dev**.
+After that, one of our team members will add the pull request to **release/2.2** or **master**.